fmxsh/tot-ontology/README.md

 ### Structural properties

+All things are

 #### Identity

+Identity is the emergence of all the properties and constitution of a thing.

+What the thing is in its self-contained totality.
+The structure emerging from the constitution, properties and emergences of the thing.

+Identity aligns with purpose, but does not contain the purpose.
+Thus, if the property of purpose is removed, the purpose can only be inferred from the identity.
+The inference can yeild many purposes.

-Identity: A thing's identity is what the thing is not.
+A thing's identity is what the thing is not.
 Identity is a constitution of the rest or is there any reason for this category.

 Each concept is a thing created by defining what it is, but without reference to a more abstract or concrete layer.
 An example of a reference to a more abstract layer is if _a[1,2]_ + _b[1,2]_ = _c[11,12,21,22]_, then we have 4 different _c_, and it would be tempting to group them under a general category _x_, which would then look like a general thing that can be any of the four, but there is no _general thing_, there are just these four _c_.
 Example: A _field_ has _data format_ and _data type_ and combined they create a set of _data constructs_.
 We could wrongfully assume those _data constructs_ are _fields_, but there _is_ no thing called _field_, only our own grouping of the four _data constructs_ which are _things_.